dolgogae/Semantic_segmentation_Tutorial/deeplab/README.md

 python deeplab_demo.py
 ```

-You will be able to check my results in the result folder.
+You will be able to check my results under the data folder.